da3dsoul/Quartz.Extensions.JobBuilderFactory/README.md

 # Quartz Job Factory
 This is a Quartz extension for JobBuilder to allow factory creation of IJobDetails with generics and compile-time checking of types and parameters.

-Detailed usage can be found in the Tests project.
+Detailed usage can be found in the Example project.

 # Usage